 - Pomerol and the other Right Bank appellations have no classification system.

 Key differences in varietals between the Left Bank and the Right Bank

 |Grape||Cabernet Sauvignon with small amounts of Merlot, Cabernet Franc, Petite Verdot and Malbec.
 Tiny amounts of white wine and luscious dessert wines.|

 |Flavour profile||Black currant, cedar, minerals, floral, structured|

 |Location||East side of Gironde estuary|

 Bordeaux is a fascinating wine region to visit.
-It is approximately a three hour drive southwest of Paris.
-Enjoy big, structured Cabernet Sauvignon wines showing black currants on the left Bank, soft rich Merlot-based wines showing dark cherry and plum on the Right Bank or delicious dessert wines just to the south.
-You will be among some of the world’s greatest and most historic wines.
+It’s approximately a three-hour drive southwest of Paris.
+Enjoy big, structured Cabernet Sauvignon wines showing black currants on the Left Bank, soft, rich Merlot-based wines showing dark cherry and plum on the Right Bank, and delicious dessert wines just to the south.
+You’ll be among some of the world’s greatest and most historic wines.